fixdauto/tap-monday/README.md

       description: Maximum number of boards to return per page/query.
     - name: item_limit
       kind: integer
-      value: 200
+      value: 500
       label: Maximum number of items to return per page/query
       description: Maximum number of items to return per page/query.
-Item queries are limited to 1 per 2 minutes.
+Per documentation, Item queries are limited to 1 per 2 minutes.
+It's possible to make them faster if they are not run back-to-back.
+It can be achieved setting max_batch_rows to a value less than item_limit causes Meltano to spend some time inserting values in a database and slow down query rate enough to avoid hitting rate limits.
     - name: column_value_limit
       kind: integer
       value: 200
       label: Maximum number of items to return per page/query in column value query
       description: Column values is a child object of items.
 So this value limits number of items per page while query is going to return all the column values for the items.
-It works fine with the same value as item_limit.
+The same rules apply here as for the item_limit.
     select:
     - boards.*
     - items.*